MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 Host software is available for several platforms, including desktop systems, Raspberry Pi, and Android tablets.
 Any device with a USB port and serial terminal can technically act as a host, but you'll have a better printing experience using host software specifically designed for 3D printers.
 Current selections include:

-- [Pronterface](http://www.pronterface.com/) is an open source host by Kliment.
+- [Pronterface](https://www.pronterface.com/) is an open source host by Kliment.
 - [Repetier Host](https://www.repetier.com/) is a closed-source host by Repetier Software.
-- [OctoPrint](http://octoprint.org/) is an open source host for Raspberry Pi by [Gina Häußge](https://www.patreon.com/foosel).
+- [OctoPrint](https://octoprint.org/) is an open source host for Raspberry Pi by [Gina Häußge](https://www.patreon.com/foosel).
 - [Cura](https://ultimaker.com/en/products/cura-software) is an open source host by Ultimaker.
+(WARNING: You can no longer manual select com port and speed, your printer needs to be auto detected by Cura)
 - [Simplify3D](https://www.simplify3d.com/) includes both a host and slicer.

 Many 3D printers ship with a customized version of Repetier or Cura.
 While this helps to associate the printer brand with a companion piece of software, these versions are usually obsolete and receive few upgrades.
 We recommend you download the latest generic version of your preferred host software instead.